V-Analystic/V-Analystic/README.md

 7. git remote add origin https://github.com/yourusername/your-repo-name.git (repository that you create before)
 8. git push -u origin master
 9. congratulation, you did it!

+# How to download a project to GitHub from scratch
+Follow these steps to download a project to GitHub:
+1. Go to the repository you want to download / clone
+2. Open github in your destination local folder --> cd "your-folder"
+3. git clone https://github.com/..... (repository that you want to clone)
+4. Voilaa!